The-Efren/VMware-to-Azure-Migration-Lab/README.md

 ## 🔄 Migration Flow (Step-by-Step)

+The following steps outline how workloads are discovered, assessed, replicated, and migrated from on-premises VMware to Azure using Azure Migrate:

 1. Azure Migrate appliance deployed in on-prem environment
 2. VMs discovered and assessed for Azure readiness
 3. Replication configured to Azure